Frequently Asked Questions (FAQs)

 7. What are the restrictions on OCI cardholders?

-- Travel to protected/restricted areas without special permits
+– Cannot travel to protected/restricted areas without special permits

-- Engage in missionary work, mountaineering, or journalism without prior approval
+– Cannot engage in missionary work, mountaineering, or journalism without prior approval

 8. What documents are required for a fresh OCI application?